akn-cybersec/akn-cybersec/README.md

 ### `whoami`

 Cybersecurity student at **FAST-NUCES, Islamabad**.
-I spend most of my time in binary exploitation, reverse engineering, and low-level systems — reading disassembly for fun, breaking things on purpose, and writing tools when the existing ones don't fit the workflow.
+I spend most of my time in binary exploitation, reverse engineering, and low-level systems; reading disassembly for fun, breaking things on purpose, and writing tools when the existing ones don't fit the workflow.

-No prior technical background before August 2025.
-Everything below grew out of that.

 <br>